 YIELD: RED AND WHITE TRIANGLE-Slow down and be ready to stop if needed.
+Let oncoming needed.
 Let oncoming vehicles pass before crossing or entering the flow of traffic.

 "NO": RED CIRCLE WITH A LINE THROUGH IT- Means "DO NOT" or "NOT ALLOWED."